 Have you found a stray cat and are not sure what to do?

 Everett Animal Shelter follows the ASPCA’s statement on Community Cats.
 The term Community Cat can refer to pet cats who spend time outdoors as well as outdoor feral or under-socialized cats.
 If a 'stray' cat appears healthy and thriving, it is usually best to leave it alone or if friendly, check its collar for an ID tag.
 Unless it's sick or injured, bringing a cat to a shelter may not be in it's best interest.
 For most cats, even the most well-run shelter is a frightening, stressful environment.
 Most outdoor cats have an owner or caretaker and aren't lost.
+If you've found a litter of kittens, please refer to our Community Kittens page.

 If a cat is missing the tip of one ear, this means the cat is likely an unowned spayed/neutered and vaccinated community cat.
 Ear-tipping is a humane and safe way to notify the public that the cat has been altered.
 In most cases EAS will not accept healthy-appearing ear-tipped cats.
 Please contact the Community Cat Coalition for more information.